RenaissanceMan06/Marital_Infidelity/index.md

 ## Happiness Rating

-Happiness rating was categorized as 1 = very unhappy, 2 = somewhat
-unhappy, 3 = average, 4 = happier than average, and 5 = very happy.
-Looking at the bar plot,
-most affairs occurred with respondents whom answered in the 1 and 2 categories.
+Happiness rating was the only predictor that was significant across all the groups.
+Happiness rating was categorized as 1 = very unhappy, 2 = somewhat unhappy, 3 = average, 4 = happier than average, and 5 = very happy.
+Looking at the bar plot, most affairs occurred with respondents whom answered in the 1 and 2 categories.
 The least affairs occurred with respondents in the 5 category.
 The mean for happiness rating was *M* = 3.93 and a *SD* = 1.10.

 ![image](happy_rating_affair.png)